cardano-foundation/docs-cardano-org/getting-started/stake-pool-operators/creating-a-stake-pool.md

 **Hardware requirements**

-In terms of hardware, you should have the following available:
+In terms of hardware, you should ensure you have the following:

 * 8 GB of RAM
 * 24 GB of hard disk space